 BSc and MSc programmes:

-• Biology: Biochemistry, Toxinology, Bioinformatics, Genomics and proteomics, Molecular biology of membranes, Molecular mechanisms of toxicity
+- Biology: Biochemistry, Toxinology, Bioinformatics, Genomics and proteomics, Molecular biology of membranes, Molecular biology of genes

-• Microbiology: Biochemistry, Microbial biochemistry, Microbes and pathogenesis (toxicoses)
+- Microbiology: Biochemistry, Microbial biochemistry, Microbes and pathogenesis

 PhD programmes

-• Biosciences: Molecular and systemic biology, Biological topics for non-biologists, Toxins and biomembranes, Nucleic acid – protein interactions, Natural drugs from fungi, plants and animals
+- Biosciences: Molecular and systemic biology, Toxins and biomembranes, The analysis of interactions between molecules using surface plasmon resonance, Natural drugs from fungi, plants and animals

 EQUIPMENT